Columbia, Virginia: History

 In pre-colonial times, the site served as the location of Rassawek or Rassewek, the capital of what is now known as the Monacan Indian Nation.
 As of 2020, the historic remains of the Monacan settlement were under threat from a proposed water pumping station for the Cobb Creek Reservoir.
 The National Trust for Historic Preservation named it as one of America's most endangered historic places.

 English settlers who took over the land established a community called Point of Fork, in reference to the confluence of James and Rivanna rivers.
 During the Revolutionary War, a Patriot arsenal under the command of Friedrich Wilhelm von Steuben stood near Point of Fork.
 A detachment of the Queen's Rangers, composed of American Loyalists and commanded by Colonel John Graves Simcoe, were sent by Major General Charles Cornwallis to capture and confiscate the arsenal.
 Upon learning of Simcoe's approach, von Steuben ordered his troops to transport the arsenal's stores across the James; heavy artillery was dumped into the river to be recovered later.
 Simcoe captured the arsenal on June 5, 1781, and reported seizing a vast amount of Patriot supplies.
 However, von Steuben and General Lafayette reported that losses were negligible.

 The arsenal was rebuilt and supplied material to combat the Whiskey Rebellion and to aid the Battle of Fallen Timbers.
 It remained in service until 1801, when it was abandoned in favor of a more centralized arsenal, the Virginia Manufactory of Arms, located in Richmond.

 Following the end of the war and the founding of the United States, the community changed its name to "Columbia" and became incorporated as a town in 1788.
 Columbia became a shipping point on the James River for Virginia's tobacco trade, establishing its own bateau freight line.
 The confluence of the rivers at Columbia linked Richmond to Lynchburg through the James River and to Charlottesville through the Rivanna.
 In the mid-19th century, Columbia served as a point along the stagecoach route between Richmond and Staunton.

 The town entered an economic decline with the end of passenger railroad service in 1958, and saw many homes and businesses destroyed in floods caused by Hurricanes Camille in 1969 and Agnes in 1972.
 In the decades afterward, conditions in the town worsened as buildings along its main street either burned down or became abandoned.
-In May 2014, Columbia's mayor and town council proposed disincorporation, which would result in the town being governed solely by Fluvanna County in exchange for financial aid.
+In May 2014, Columbia's mayor, John Hammond, and town council proposed disincorporation, which would result in the town being governed solely by Fluvanna County in exchange for financial aid.
 Despite efforts by historic preservationists to raise money for the town's continued existence as an independent entity, residents voted to disincorporate in a referendum held on March 17, 2015.
 The Virginia General Assembly revoked Columbia's town charter on March 3, 2016, via HB14 during the 2016 session.
 The disincorporation took effect on July 1, 2016.